TheOldGuard/Swords-and-Shenanigans/docs/Campaign/Altai/Characters/Kadeem.md

 ![[Kadeem.png]]

 Merchant, smuggler, business facilitator.
-One of the party's first acquaintances in [[docs/Campaign/Altai/index|Altai]].
+One of the party's first acquaintances in [[Altai|Altai]].

 ## Associates